nodejs/TSC/Moderation-Policy.md

  * The original Post being modified (as replacement or appended content),
  * A new post within the original thread, or
  * A new issue within the private nodejs/moderation repository.
-* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned from further participation in the Node.js GitHub Organization for an indefinite period of time.
+* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned from further participation in the Node.js GitHub organization for an indefinite period of time.

 Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being Moderated.
 This is true primarily of individuals whose intent is to harass, disrupt or annoy individual members of the community.
 In such cases, it is best to handle the Moderation as quickly and as quietly as possible without drawing any further undue attention to the Post in question.